-Upon graduation, a major in the Sexuality, Women's and Gender Studies department :
+Upon graduation, a major in the Sexuality, Women's and Gender Studies department should:

-- should be able to make specific inquiry into women's material, cultural, and economic productions, their self-descriptions and collective undertakings.
+- gain an understanding of women's material, cultural, and economic productions, their self-descriptions and collective undertakings.
 (See Writing a SWAGS Thesis for Honors and Special Topics/Independent Study)

-- should be able to analyze the intersection of gender with other categories of difference.
+- be able to analyze the intersection of gender with other categories of difference such as race, class, sexuality.

 In order to achieve these goals, students should be able to analyze women and gender in the context of:

-- forming an argument and using evidence to back that argument up in both written and oral form;
+- forming an argument and using evidence to support it in both written and oral form;

 - analyzing texts from a variety of disciplines and cultures;